This article was originally published on July 5, 2024 and updated on August 10, 2026.

 A weekly checklist allows for a more thorough assessment of a vehicle’s condition.
 These inspections can help identify emerging issues requiring greater attention than those assessed during a daily vehicle check.

-• Engine and transmission: Check for signs of leaks or unusual noises from the engine or transmission.
+- Engine and transmission: Check for signs of leaks or unusual noises from the engine or transmission.
+Check the transmission fluid level and color, and schedule a change if it looks dark or burnt.

-• Undercarriage: Asses the undercarriage for signs of leaks, damage or corrosion.
+- Undercarriage: Assess the undercarriage for signs of leaks, damage or corrosion.
 Pay close attention to the exhaust system and suspension components.
 Address any leaks promptly to prevent damage to components and environmental contamination.

 Monthly Checklist